exercism/python/exercises/concept/diamond-problem/.docs/instructions.md

 **==> `A` then `D` then `B` then `C` then `E`**

-## 4. Return sequence
+## 4. Return sequence method

 Classes `B`, `C`, `D` and `E` should implement a method named `sequence_as_tuple` that will return the sequence stored on the `sequence` atribute as a tuple of characters.
 This method should not be implemented on class `A`.

 > ### Recomendation:
-> Try to avoid code duplication as much as possible.
+> Try to avoid code duplicacion and don't mix both methods when calling constructors.